afgane/cloudlaunch-docker/README.md

     $ docker build -t cloudlaunch .

 ## Run a container
-To get an instance of the container, run
+To get an instance of the container, run (having set the password as desired)

-    $ docker run --name='cl' -d -p 8000:80 cloudlaunch
+    $ docker run --name='cl' -e "ADMIN_PASS=some_pwd" -d -p 8000:80 cloudlaunch

 This will launch the container and the Cloud Launch web interface will be available from your local machine at `http://localhost:8000/launch`.
+The Admin interface will be available under `http://localhost:8000/admin/` and you can log in with user name `admin` and password you set when you launced the container.

-Note that there's a bug in the configuration and/or build process so you may need to refresh the page to get the UI to show up.
+**Note** that there's a bug in the configuration and/or build process that will redirect you from port 8000 to 80 on many pages.
+So when you get a `This page is not available (connection refused)` error, just add `:8000` to the hostname and refresh the page.

 Also, if you are on OS X and using boot2docker, you need to open a new terminal window and execute the following command to allow port forwarding (see [here][1] for more info about this):